 - Spray oil for pan or small amount of Ghee or Butter or unrefined Coconut Oil

-Create sandwich, layer your spread of choice, fruit or fruit spread choice and any additions you might want on one slice.Top with additional slice to create sandwich.Put egg in a bowl big enough to soak sandwich.
-Lightly season with salt and whisk egg.
+Create sandwich, layer your spread of choice, fruit or fruit spread choice and any additions you might want on one slice.Top with an additional slice to create a sandwich.Put an egg in a bowl big enough to soak sandwich.
+Lightly season with salt and whisk the egg.
 Soak sandwich on both sides until it is nice and moist.

-Pre-heat non stick pan on medium hight with cooking spray or butter.
+Pre-heat nonstick pan on medium high with cooking spray or butter.
 Place sandwich in pan and press extra egg out with a spatula.
 Cook until lightly browned.
-Flip sandwich, press again with spatula and cook until warmed through and toasty.
+Flip sandwich, press again with a spatula and cook until warmed through and toasty.
 Top with any add-on’s (spices, sweetener, nuts, coconut, fruit sauces, etc.)

 Some Favorite Combinations